IBM Watson projects

 - Profiles for validating your data and visualizations for gaining insight into your data

-- Automatic enforcement of data governance policies by masking sensitive and protected information
+- Automatic enforcement of data protection policies by masking sensitive and protected information

 - Support for unstructured data

-You can get started with Data Refinery by clicking Tools > Data Refinery.
-Or, from the Data assets page of your project, select Refine from the ACTIONS menu of the data asset you want to refine.
+Get started with Data Refinery from the Data assets page of your project.
+Select Refine from the ACTIONS menu of the data asset you want to refine.

 Use streams flows to collect, curate, analyze, and act on massive amounts of changing data in real time.
 By using out-of-the-box examples, a wizard, or sample data that we provide, your streams flow can be running in a matter of minutes.
 The streams flow will be deployed to the industry-leading IBM Streaming Analytics service, which offers best-in-class analytics and optimization.